 She holds degrees from the University of British Columbia, Baylor University, and recently completed her DMA in Collaborative Piano at the University of Colorado Boulder.
 Her mentors include Miranda Wong, Rena Sharon, Kae Hosoda-Ayer, Jane Abbott-Kirk, Alexandra Nguyen, and Margaret McDonald.
 She has studied organ with Joyce Jones and harpsichord with Doreen Oke.
 She is a member of Pi Kappa Lambda Honor Society and was twice awarded the Roger L. Keyes Award for Outstanding Graduate Student in Piano at Baylor University.
 Deborah was a finalist in the Mid-Texas Symphony Young Artists and Baylor Concerto Competitions.

 In her spare time, she enjoys meeting friends for coffee, exploring whatever neighbourhood she finds herself in, and following recipes loosely in the kitchen.
-Deborah teaches piano lessons here at Neighbour Note.
+Deborah teaches piano lessons at her private studio: Deborah Hui.

 I approach my students holistically, taking into consideration their musical background and preferences, personality, and strengths and weaknesses.